wellsaid-labs/tts-evaluation/docs/IDEAS.md

   * [A Word of Caution on Scheduled Sampling for Training RNNs](http://www.inference.vc/scheduled-sampling-for-rnns-scoring-rule-interpretation/)
   * [Tacotron: Towards End-to-End Speech Synthesis](https://arxiv.org/abs/1703.10135)
 * End-to-end neural models tend to work better.
-There is no fundamental reason that the signal and feature model cannot combined in an end-to-end differentiable model.
-It'd be interesting to try combining both the feature and signal model into an end-to-end differentiable model.
+There is no fundamental reason that the signal and spectrogram model cannot combined in an end-to-end differentiable model.
+It'd be interesting to try combining both the spectrogram and signal model into an end-to-end differentiable model.